What To Do If Borrowers Got Mortgage Denial From Bank

 - Also, many borrowers get mortgage denial from bank because most bankers require no late payments after bankruptcy or foreclosure

 - Other reasons borrowers get denial from bank is because they do not have enough credit tradelines and no rental verification

 - Not having two continuous years of employment is another reason for mortgage denial from bank

 - All the reasons I have given above are examples of overlays

 - That does not mean every bank has these overlays

 - Most of the banks that I know of do have them

-- Open collections is not a FHA mortgage lending guideline
+- Open collections is not an FHA mortgage lending guideline

-- Borrowers can still qualify and get a mortgage approval with open collections
+- Borrowers can still qualify and get mortgage approval with open collections

 Seek Other Lenders If Mortgage Denied From Bank

-Borrowers who got a mortgage denial from bank or other mortgage company with overlays, please contact us anytime 7 days a week at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We close 100% of all of our pre-approvals because all of our pre-approvals are fully underwritten and signed of by our mortgage underwriters.
+Borrowers who got a mortgage denial from bank or other mortgage company with overlays, please contact us anytime 7 days a week at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+We close 100% of all of our pre-approvals because all of our pre-approvals are fully underwritten and signed off by our mortgage underwriters.